Your true Icelandic winter adventure awaits. Book your tour now!

 How to Check the Aurora Forecast Iceland

-Aurora activity forecast focuses on two main things: solar activity and cloud cover.
-They also provide information on hours of darkness and moon visibility.
-A bright full moon can wash out the colors and details of the aurora, making them less visible.
+The Northern Lights activity forecast focuses on two main things: solar activity and cloud cover.
+It also provides information on hours of darkness and lunar visibility.
+A bright, full moon can wash out the colors and elements of the aurora, making it less visible.
 The predictions are usually updated daily and show changes hourly.
-So, how do you read them?

 There are several different forecasts, but the most reliable source is the Icelandic Meteorological Office.
 First, move a slider below the map to make sure you are looking at the correct date.
 You'll see how the cloud cover changes throughout the day.

-> One of the most important numbers to check is the Kp index, a measure of solar activity.
+One of the most important numbers to inspect is the Kp index, a measure of solar activity.

 The forecast gives an aurora score from 0 to 9 each day.
 If the number is between 0 and 2, it means that solar activity is low.
 2-3 means moderate activity - the odds of seeing the aurora are pretty good.
 If the sky is clear, go for it!